Maternal Mental Health Awareness Week 2025

 One in five mums struggles with maternal mental health.
 Having a baby is a big life event.
 It's natural to experience a range of emotions, whether that's during pregnancy or after baby arrives.
 And it's ok to say you're struggling - there's no manual, nothing that can really prepare you for suddenly having this brand new human who is your responsibility!

 That's what Maternal Mental Health Awareness Week is all about - a weeklong campaign dedicated to getting people talking about mental illness while pregnant or after having a baby.
-This year the campaign falls on May 1 - May 7, with the theme ‘Together in a changing world'.
+This year the campaign falls on May 5 - May 11, with the theme ‘Your voice, your strength'.

 What is maternal mental health?